Under the Equality Act 2010:

 - Is language or imagery in communications appropriate?
 Does it reflect diversity and reduce stereotyping of men and women.
 Is it gender neutral where gender is not a factor?

-- Whether men, women and transgendered people have equal access to the service or benefits?
+- Whether men and women (including those who are transgender) have equal access to the service or benefits?
 What evidence do you have?

 - Whether there are any barriers to participation e.g. low numbers compared to the population?
 What evidence do you have and what can you do to mitigate those barriers?